Clan Rising

 What does the surname Lopes mean?

-'Son of Lopo' — from the Latin lupus, wolf, the Portuguese form behind the Spanish López.
+'Son of Lopo', from the Latin lupus, wolf, the Portuguese form behind the Spanish López.
 A patronymic descending, at the root, from the son of the wolf.
-Lopo, the wolf, was a favoured medieval Iberian given name on the Portuguese side as on the Castilian, and Lopes is the son it left behind — the Portuguese face of López, carried in numbers to Brazil and the islands of the Atlantic.
+Lopo, the wolf, was a favoured medieval Iberian given name on the Portuguese side as on the Castilian, and Lopes is the son it left behind, the Portuguese face of López, carried in numbers to Brazil and the islands of the Atlantic.

-Is Lopes a Portuguese surname?
+Is Lopes Portuguese or Spanish?

 How old is the Lopes surname?

-Lopo, the wolf, was a favoured medieval Iberian given name on the Portuguese side as on the Castilian, and Lopes is the son it left behind — the Portuguese face of López, carried in numbers to Brazil and the islands of the Atlantic.
+Lopo, the wolf, was a favoured medieval Iberian given name on the Portuguese side as on the Castilian, and Lopes is the son it left behind, the Portuguese face of López, carried in numbers to Brazil and the islands of the Atlantic.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Lopes name took its modern form within that long settlement.

 What is the Lopes family known for?

-Son of Lopo — son of the wolf.
-Lopo, the wolf, was a favoured medieval Iberian given name on the Portuguese side as on the Castilian, and Lopes is the son it left behind — the Portuguese face of López, carried in numbers to Brazil and the islands of the Atlantic.
+Son of Lopo, son of the wolf.
+Lopo, the wolf, was a favoured medieval Iberian given name on the Portuguese side as on the Castilian, and Lopes is the son it left behind, the Portuguese face of López, carried in numbers to Brazil and the islands of the Atlantic.

 Where is the Lopes surname found today?